Updated Fall 2020

-An alternative to Cali is Tesoro, which also has a limestone backing but they claim phthalate-free.
+An alternative to Cali is Tesoro, which also has a limestone backing and they claim it is phthalate-free.

 Armstrong has three different thicknesses.
-The least thick one (called Good) as shown here, has the least offgassing, however, it’s a glue down floor.
-“Better” and “Best” are thicker and are click together, slightly higher VOCs in my estimation than the thinnest option.
+The thinnest one (called Good) as shown here, has the least offgassing, however, it’s a glue down floor.
+“Better” and “Best” are thicker and are click together, and are slightly higher VOCs in my estimation than the thinnest option.

-I don’t like the cork backing on the “Best” as the glues are higher in offgassing.
+I don’t like the cork backing on the “Best” as the glues in cork are higher in offgassing.
 All the Armstrong vinyl I have reviewed is phthalate-free.

 Home Depot Brands